jundalisay/spblist/content/en/research/descartes/optics/part-02b.md

-Finally, since the action of light follows the same laws as the motion of this ball, it must be said that when its rays pass obliquely from one transparent body to another, which receives them more or less easily than the first, they are deflected in such a way that they are always less inclined towards the surface of these bodies on the side where they are received most easily, than on the side where the other is located.
+The action of light follows the same laws as the motion of this ball.

+When its rays pass obliquely from one transparent body to another, which receives them more or less easily than the first, they are deflected in such a way that they are always less inclined towards the surface of these bodies on the side where they are received most easily, than on the side where the other is located.

-And this, just in proportion to how much more easily they are received by the one than by the other.
-However, it is important to note that this inclination should be measured by the quantity of straight lines, such as CB or AH, and EB or IG, and similar ones, compared to each other; not by the angle of the lines, such as ABH or GBI, nor by the angle of the semblables to DBI, which are called the angles of refraction.
+This, just in proportion to how much more easily they are received by the one than by the other.

+This inclination should be measured by the quantity of straight lines, such as CB or AH, and EB or IG, and similar ones, compared to each other.
+It should not be measured by the angle of the lines, such as `ABH` or `GBI`, nor by the angle of the semblables to `DBI`, which are called the angles of refraction.

 For the reason or proportion that exists between these angles varies with all the different inclinations of the rays; whereas the proportion that exists between the lines AH and IG, or similar ones, remains the same in all the refractions caused by the same bodies.

 For example, if a ray passes from A to B in the air, and, encountering the surface of the glass CBR at point B, is deflected towards I within the glass; and another ray passes from K to B, which is deflected towards L; and another from P to R, which is deflected towards S; then the proportion between the lines KM and LN, or PQ and ST, should be the same as between AH and IG, but not the same as the proportion between the angles KBM and LBN, or PRQ and SRT, and the angle ABH and IBG.

 * How the size of refractions should be measured.

 * Since AH = CB and EB = IG, the ratio CB/BE is equivalent to the ratio of the sines (AH/AB and IG/BI, or AB and IB being equal to the unit ray, AH and IG) of the angle of incidence ABH and the angle of refraction GBI.
 The law of refraction expresses the constancy of the ratio of the two sines, as a function of the index of refraction (n) of the two media considered, that is: AH = n .
 IG.